dbagwell/localmotive/README.md

 # Localmotive

-A tool for easy modification and management of localizable strings files.
+A macOS tool for easy modification and management of localizable strings files.

 ### Features